sergiogallegos/sergiogallegos/README.md

 ### :man_technologist: About Me

 - ⏰ I’m working at Valtrek as Controls Engineer.
-- 🌱 I’m studying the Master Degree in Software Engineering.
+- 🌱 I’m pursuit the Master Degree in Software Engineering.
 - 🏗️ I’m looking to collaborate on Open Source Projects.
 - ⚡ Fun fact: father of 2.
 - 🛝 Hobbies: youtube, programming, reading, running.